The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-For Scenario~1, the performance decrease in RF and LR/RR is slower in higher quality ranges and faster in lower quality ranges as the differences between training and test set become too large.
-The behavior of the algorithms in Scenario~2 is similar but slower compared to the one showed in response to drop in completeness.
-In Scenario~3, those algorithms show more linearly decreasing performance\PaperLong{, with a stagnation or even improvement in ranges of very low quality.
-Apparently, the inaccuracies in training and test set align when the pollution is high, leading to an increase after a performance minimum}.
-The DT algorithm is more sensitive to feature accuracy drop than the other algorithms in Scenarios~1 and~3.\PaperLong{\ We assume that this is due to DT being sensitive to changes in the data, without having the assumption of normally distributed noise like LR/RR.} DT's performance decreases especially fast on \textsf{IMDB} due to the high number of categorical features\PaperLong{\ (8) compared to the numerical attributes (4)}.
-MLP is more robust than DT regarding feature accuracy\PaperLong{, while the comparison to RF and LR/RR differs between scenarios and datasets}. \PaperLong{\\When comparing between datasets, it is noticeable that the effect of pollution is overall the strongest on \textsf{Cars}, which is the dataset with the smallest number of features, followed by \textsf{IMDB}.}
+For Scenario~1, the performance decrease for all considered algorithms, except for DT, is slower in higher quality ranges and faster in lower quality ranges as the differences between training and test set become too large.
+But also in Scenario~3, the majority of the algorithms, especially RR and GB, perform quite robustly against noise.
+GB and RR benefit from the normal distribution of the noise.
+As for completeness, the~$R^{2}$ degradation is the highest in Scenario~2.
+In Scenario~3, the algorithms show more linearly decreasing performance, with a stagnation or even improvement in ranges of very low quality~(especially for the \textsf{COVID} dataset using TN, GB and RR in Figure~\ref{fig:regression-results-all-FeatureAccuracy-3-covid}).
+Apparently, the inaccuracies in training and test set align when the pollution is high, leading to an increase after a performance minimum.
+The DT algorithm is more sensitive to feature accuracy drop than the other algorithms in Scenarios~1 and~3. \PaperLong{We assume that this is due to DT being sensitive to changes in the data, without having the assumption of normally distributed noise like LR/RR.} DT's performance decreases especially fast on \textsf{IMDB} and \textsf{COVID} due to the high number of categorical features.
+All considered MLP variants are generally more robust than DT regarding feature accuracy.
+There are minimal performance differences between the different MLP variants, except in Scenario~3 in \textsf{Houses} -- MLP-5 and MLP-10 have a slightly faster performance drop than MLP-1.

+\PaperLong{When comparing between datasets, it is noticeable that for all scenarios the effect of pollution is overall the strongest on \textsf{Cars}, which is the dataset with the smallest number of features, followed by \textsf{IMDB} and \textsf{COVID}.}

-\stitle{Target Accuracy.} \PaperLong{ } We observe a strong $R^{2}$ degradation in response to decreasing target accuracy for all datasets and in all scenarios, like for feature accuracy and completeness, but at a weaker level.
+\stitle{Target Accuracy} \PaperLong{ }We observe a strong~$R^{2}$ degradation in response to decreasing target accuracy for all datasets and in all scenarios, like for feature accuracy and completeness, but at a weaker level.